-Unfortunately, over twenty percent of domestic dogs suffer from continual, unsupportable fears, obsessive-compulsive disorders and phobias at levels that are deemed clinically maladaptive.
+Unfortunately, over twenty percent of domestic dogs suffer from persistent, unsupportable fears, obsessive-compulsive disorders, and phobias at levels that are deemed clinically maladaptive.
 This condition often gives cause to separation anxiety, fear of thunderstorms or loud, man-made noises, tail chasing, and imaginary fly snapping.
 Without proper treatment, these conditions become more intense as the dog ages, causing the dog to become increasingly fearful and reactive.

 Dog aggression is the number one reason why dogs are re-homed or euthanized in America.
 Dog attack cases to humans and dogs are the result of competitive aggression (food or object guarding), or non-competitive aggression (threat defense, or territorial).
-There are many causes of competitive aggression, but it typically finds it’s roots in bad decision making on the part of the dog owner and a lack of proper training.
+There are many causes of competitive aggression, but typically, it is rooted in bad decision making on the part of the dog owner and a lack of proper training.
 Non-competitive aggression, however, often finds its beginning in the dog’s genetics which predisposes it, as it matures, to develop an unwarranted fear of humans and dogs outside the family.
-When this dog encounters a perceived threat, it frequently uses aggression, rather than flight, as a defense.
+When this type of dog encounters a perceived threat, it frequently uses aggression, rather than flight, as a defense.

 The good news is, there are proven behavioral adjustment plans and medications, that can help your dog achieve a safe and happy life free of unwarranted fears, obsessive-compulsive disorders, phobias, and perceived threats.
 However, because dogs often suffer in silence, these conditions require the owner to recognize the behavioral symptoms of each.
 Most dog owners and professional trainers are not skilled in maladaptive behavioral evaluations, and because of this, treatable conditions can go undetected for the dog’s entire life.